 - Lower pump/bracket assembly into sump against side wall.

 - Place battery case with battery onto bracket resting flat on the floor to stabilize pump.

 - Unplug primary pump, drain water out, and connect Tee fitting assembly to primary sump pump discharge pipe and clamp hose to barbed fitting.

-- Float comes clamped to pump, but you may remove it and use the included smaller hose clamp to attach it to discharge pipe and adjust cord for proper swing of float (DH900-M float does not swing or move at all).
+- Float comes clamped to pump, but you may remove it and use the included smaller hose clamp to attach it to discharge pipe and adjust cord for proper swing of float.

 - Connect the battery and test the unit.
 See instructions for details on start-up procedures.